rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 countries hold PhDs.
 Indeed, a PhD is a difficult degree.
 There are only 8 million PhD holders in the world, as per 2014 data.
 The [Statista infochart](https://www.statista.com/chart/7272/the-countries-with-the-most-doctoral-graduates/) tells that US produces 67k PhDs per year whereas
 India produces 24k PhDs annually.
 Of 43.3 million students enrolled in higher educational institutes across India, only 0.5%, i.e., 216500 students, enroll for PhDs in India.
-Why do under 25k students graduate with a degree?
+Why do under 25k students only graduate with a degree?
 In 2019, the enrollment figure was 202550.
-So, even assuming the average tenure of the program is 5 years, we should be producing at least 50k PhDs per year (calculating a mean completion rate of lower than 25%).
+Even assuming the average tenure of the program is 5 years, we should be producing at least 50k PhDs per year (calculating at a mean completion rate of lower than 25%).
 The mean completion rate is not even 11% of the enrollment.
 US universities annually enroll a little over a million international students.
 The [mean completion rate for PhD from
 US is over 55%](https://www.apa.org/gradpsych/2008/11/phd).
 Many say that comparison with the USA is not fair.
 However, there is no reason to compare demographically with lesser developed nations if we aspire to become world leaders.